Echo-Stream/terraform-aws-control/README.md

 }

 ```

+### CI/CD to Publish Module
+- To publish the module to public registry, use tags `vx.x.x`

 ### Important Note
-- The SES email identity of the ses email address that is being passed in should have been already ready to be used.
+- The SES email identity of the ses email address that is being passed as input should have been already ready to be used.
-- DKIM is not enabled.